 The history of cinema as representation and interpretation of "reality," focusing on nonfiction film and video from a variety of periods and geographic locales.
-Emphasis on the ways in which nonfiction films can subvert viewers' conventional expectations and their personal security.
+Emphasis on the ways in which nonfiction films can subvert viewers'' conventional expectations and their personal security.
 Forms to be discussed include the city symphony, ethnographic documentary, propaganda, nature film, direct cinema, cinéma vérité, the compilation film and personal documentary.
-(Same as Literature and Creative Writing 290 and Cinema and Media Studies 290.)
+(Same as Literature 290 and Cinema and Media Studies 290.)
 MacDonald.

 American Film Comedy: Classic and Modern.

 An exploration and analysis of major contributions to the history of American film comedy, from its origins in slapstick to the flowering of silent physical comedy in the 1910s and 20s (performer/directors Charlie Chaplin, Buster Keaton, Harold Lloyd); to the sophisticated comedy that dominated the early decades of sound (directors Ernst Lubitsch, George Cukor, Howard Hawks, Billy Wilder); to attempts in the 1960s and 70s to rethink comedy by commercial directors and independent filmmakers working "underground" (George Kuchar, John Waters); to recent work that has built on this tradition.
 (Same as Cinema and Media Studies 291.)

 Begins with the emergence of Neoclassical architecture in mid-18th-century Europe and continues to the present.
 Emphasis will be on developments in Europe and North America in the 18th and 19th centuries before turning to the spread of modernism and developments in global contemporary architecture.
 We will explore connections between architecture and urbanism, Nationalism, political power, technology, and ecology, as well as the roles of gender, race, and class in the creation and use of architecture.